 Show the real student experience

-Parents can’t take your school for a test drive.
-But they still want to know what day-to-day life is really like, especially given the trend toward greater transparency from companies and brands.
-You don’t have to tell parents everything, but being open and honest — even if it doesn’t always show the most flattering side of your school — can build trust with parents and make your school more approachable.
+Transparency is not only appreciated, it’s expected.
+Parents want to know what day-to-day life is really like at your institution.
+Being open and honest — even if it doesn’t always show the most flattering side of your school — can build trust with parents and make your school more approachable.

 Use parents to get students excited

-Students who are excited about your school are more likely to enroll (the correlation is twice as strong as the correlation between enrollment and cost).15 Be enthusiastic when you’re communicating with parents, and share content that will help them get their kid excited.
+Students who are excited about your school are more likely to enroll (the correlation is twice as strong as the correlation between enrollment and cost).15 Find positive stories to share.
+Reach out to alumni who might help with the process.
+Be enthusiastic when you’re communicating with parents, and share content that will help them get their kid excited.

-When communicating with parents, it’s important to have a multichannel approach that incorporates both active (texting, email, phone) and passive (web, print) communications.
+When communicating with parents, it’s important to have an omnichannel approach that incorporates both active (texting, email, phone) and passive (web, print) communications.
 Use the chart below as a reference for determining the most effective ways to use each medium.